Neighbors Helping Neighbors in Need, Making Healthy Food More Affordable

 The Food for All program is funded in two ways:

 - Oshkosh Food Co-op shoppers are invited to Round up at the Register to support the program.
-In the first ten months of operation, Oshkosh Food Co-op shoppers have contributed nearly $10,000 to Food for All by rounding up their purchases to the nearest dollar.
+In the first ten months of operation, Oshkosh Food Co-op shoppers have contributed over $13,000 to Food for All by rounding up their purchases to the nearest dollar.

 - Additional Food for All funding is provided by the A Cut Above Fund of the Oshkosh Area Community Foundation, Menasha Corporation Foundation, Oshkosh Area United Way, Oshkosh Rotary Club Foundation and Southwest Rotary Club of Oshkosh Foundation.